aimms/documentation/webui/custom-layouts.rst

 .. note::
-	Fractions (fr) and percentages (%) are ideally the same since they are a measure of proportion.
+	Fractions (fr) and percentages (%) are essentially the same since they are a measure of proportion.

 Syntax and Semantics